-Campbellsville area.
+Channel 22, also known as the University and Community Channel, is the campus bulletin board.
 It features information pertaining to daily campus and community events, snow days, canceled classes, sports scores, etc. Facilities for this service are in the Office of Mass Communications with operation under the same supervision as WLCU.
 To submit items, email wlcu@campbellsville.edu or send to UPO 803.